Works Register Home Log In Authors

 The wholesome Teaching leading to the purification of consciousness deserves study and application.

-What is supreme morality?
+What is higher morality?

-Supreme morality consists in 1) disposing of greed and developing generosity; 2) overcoming doubts about the absolute value of virtue and developing diligence; 3) healing from the disease of ill-will and developing goodwill; 4) softening the stagnant sense of self-righteousness and developing wisdom; 5) cessation of the unwholesome quest for sensual pleasure and abiding in peace.
+Higher morality consists in 1) disposing of greed and developing generosity; 2) overcoming doubts about the absolute value of virtue and developing diligence; 3) healing from the disease of ill-will and developing goodwill; 4) softening the stagnant sense of self-righteousness and developing wisdom; 5) cessation of the unwholesome quest for sensual pleasure and abiding in peace.

 What is skillful concentration?